Tuesday, September 30, 2008

 The uniquely titled project gets its name from its location at 2400 24th Road South, the former site of an Econolodge motel, following its "Alexan" brand.
 Despite the parcel’s pedigree, the Bank of America will be supplying $70 million in construction.
 The site stands roughly a quarter mile from the bustling intersection of Glebe Road and I-395.

-Alexan 24 is expected to go to ground shortly with a scheduled delivery date somewhere in the third quarter of 2010.
+Alexan 24 is expected to commence work shortly with a scheduled delivery date somewhere in the third quarter of 2010.
 TCR broke ground on its last project, the Alexan Carlyle, last January.

 Savoy Court Condominiums